MattThommes/foursquare_mysql_sync/README.md

 This script will fetch your Foursquare checkins and insert them into a local MySQL database.
 It will also display a HTML webpage of every checkin, with various options.

+The script will fetch photos from your Foursquare posts and save those to the database.

 ![Screenshot of webpage with Foursquare checkins](http://media.thomm.es/images/Screen%20Shot%202014-05-25%20at%208.06.59%20AM.jpg)

 To get your Foursquare auth token, [go here](https://developer.foursquare.com/docs/explore#req=users/self/checkins) and copy it from the example: